hans-arn/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/Report.md

 | --------------------------- | --------------------------- |
 | ![](doc/task1_request1.png) | ![](doc/task1_request2.png) |

 If we take a look at the request made by the client makes, we will see that it transmits the cookie `NODESESSID` that it received after it's previous request.
 But, since we're using a round robin reverse proxy, the request will be handled by a different server.
-When said server will receive the request, it won't recognize the cookie the user transmitted (since it doesn't have any session with the given id), so it will create a new session and return the new `NODESESSID` to the client.
+When said server will receive the request, it won't recognize the cookie the user transmitted (since it doesn't have any session with the given id), thus it will create a new session and return the new `NODESESSID` to the client.

 > Note: If it's the first time that the client makes a request, there won't be any cookies transmitted!